upperlinecode/cssi_102/day7/day7.md

 2. Click "Add Project" and move through the steps to create a new Firebase project.

 3. Give the project a name.
-The name `secret-messaging-app`, or something like it, works great.
+Students will want to give the project a descriptive name that will allow them to easily identify it.
+Over the next few days, we'll be using this Firebase project to build out a "Secret Message App" that we can use to communicate with our friends, so the name `secret-messaging-app` or something like it, is perfectly appropriate.

 4. Enabling Google analytics is unnecessary.
 Leave it unselected for now.